LelsersLasers/RMRC/CameraSetups/README.md

 ### Issues

-If the ir camera is having issues/the window is doing the weird see through thing, make sure the black piece is fully fully pushed into the board.
+- If the ir camera is having issues/the window is doing the weird see through thing, make sure the black piece is fully fully pushed into the board.
+- The first time info is requested from it it does not work

 # RVIZ